Definition of Caesura

 - Lyric Caesura

 Masculine pause occurs after a long or accented syllable in a line.
-It creates staccato effect in the poem, such as:
+It creates a staccato effect in the poem, such as:

 “of reeds and stalk-crickets, || fiddling the dank air,